Aryan-dhaked/Savvy_Spend/README.md

 # SavvySpend
-An AI-powered smart budgeting assistant.
+An AI-powered intelligent budgeting assistant designed to help you track expenses, analyze spending habits, and make smarter financial decisions.